Buying NFTs isn’t as complicated as it seems.

 Please also remember most NFT markets and blockchains charge extra fees to complete transactions.
 Therefore, it’s best to buy slightly more crypto than you think you need for an NFT.

 The simplest way to get crypto onto your wallet is to sign up for a reputable centralized crypto exchange (aka CEX).
 Most CEXs like Coinbase and Gemini let users pay for crypto with a bank account, debit card, or fintech app like PayPal.
-For a complete list of the highest-rated CEXs, check out the latest rankings on third-party crypto price aggregators like CoinMarketCap and CoinGecko.
+For a complete list of the highest-rated CEXs, check out the latest rankings on third-party crypto price aggregators like

 Many CEXs ask customers to submit “know-your-customer” (KYC) info, such as their name, home address, and government-issued photo IDs.
 These details help crypto exchanges comply with international anti-money laundering (AML) laws.
 Once you pass the KYC requirements, you can transfer cash to your account and buy cryptocurrency.